How Simulated Oral Medications Enhance Pharmacology Training

 Pharmacology is the area of medical training that concerns the relationship between medicinal drugs and the human body.
 Medical students studying pharmacology will learn about the natural and synthetic chemical agents used to create oral medications and how the human body reacts to these agents after consumption.

 Virtually every field of medicine administers pharmaceutical drugs of some kind to patients.
-Oral medications are the most common for relieving a patient’s pain, discomfort, and other symptoms related to their health condition.
+Oral medications, alongside other essential nursing supplies, are the most common for relieving a patient’s pain, discomfort, and other symptoms related to their health condition.
 Medical students specializing in pharmacology will be expected to understand the various oral medications and their impact on the patients who consume them.

 Medical schools use simulated oral medications to teach pharmacology to students because they are merely placebos with no real medicine in them.
 Only the labeling and packaging of the oral medications look real, but the medication itself is not real.
 That way, medical students will not risk harming patients when learning which medications to give to them in clinical settings.